cxcandid/GeorefExtension/README.md

 # QGIS GeorefExtension Plugin

-This is a QGIS Python plugin to extend the features of the QGIS Raster Georeferencer.
+This is an EXPERIMENTAL QGIS Python plugin to extend the features of the QGIS Raster Georeferencer.
+It's tested in QGIS >=3.26 Windows.

 ## Why do we need a Georeferencer Extension?